Use the Variables view to work with the contents of local, file static, and global variables in your program.

 - View the contents of variables that are currently in scope

 By default, the Variables view displays all the local variables.
 It also displays the file static and global variable folder nodes.
-You can add or remove variables by selecting one or more variables.
+You can add and remove variables from the view.
 Keep the set of variables in the view to a minimum to maintain good debug performance.

 - Add a specific variable to the Variables view

-If you know the name of the specific variable you want to view, enter the variable name in the Add Variable field.
+If you know the name of the variable you want to view, enter the variable name in the Add Variable field.
 This lists the variables that match the text you entered.
-For example, enter the text ta to view variables with the text
+For example, enter the text

-tain their name.
-Double-click the variable to add it to the Variables view.
+nuin their name.
+Double-click the variable to add it to the view.

 - Delete variables

-You can remove the variables, that you added, from the variables view.
-In the Variables view, select the variables you want to remove from the view, and click to remove the selected variables.
-If you want to reset the view to display the default variables again, then from the view menu, select Reset to default.
+You can remove the variables that you added from the variables view.
+In the Variables view, select the variables you want to remove from the view, and click , or press Delete on your keyboard, to remove the selected variables.
+If you want to reset the view to display the default variables again, then from the view menu, select .